moataz-bellah/writeups/academy/writeup.md

 ![upload](https://github.com/moataz-bellah/writeups/assets/47069499/df76ce66-4371-4833-aa28-ce93c7b111b9)

-As we saw it is a php app we can use php reverse shell.
+As we saw it is a php app we can use php reverse shell from https://github.com/pentestmonkey/php-reverse-shell.
 Before we upload the shell we need to set netcat to listen to any incoming connections.
 ```
 sudo nc -nvlp 1234
 ```